How much will college cost?

 Compare college costs

-You can get an idea of how much to prepare for based upon the current costs of college and adjusting for the cost of inflation.
+Get an idea of how much to save for your child's higher education based on the current cost of college and projected cost of future inflation.
 Using 2024 tuition, fees and living costs, College Tuition Compare compiled a national database of total costs for colleges and different types of schools by state.
 Their data sources include IPEDS (Integrated Postsecondary Education Data System) and the OPE (U.S. Department of Education—Office of Postsecondary Education).

 Source: CollegeTuitionCompare.com, 2024.